cromlish4/BearReps/project3/README.md

 # README

-Things you may want to cover:

-* System dependencies

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 Web Scraping and Login
 -----------------------
 This project is directly tied to project 4 in the sense that the database, routes, and MVC of our